wheleph/nttt/README.md

 "Nina's Translation Tidy-up Tool"

-Note - NTTT will only work on Windows.
+Note - NTTT will work on Windows, macOS and Linux.

 ## Install